cagov/covid19.ca.gov-site-eng-playbook/content/pages/components/style-guide.md

 ### Numbered lists
 Use numbered lists when a user needs to do tasks in a certain order, like a process.
 They’re especially helpful if the steps happen across different agencies.
 * Start each task with a verb.
-* Provide a high-level summary in the task.
-Put smaller details in the Show/Hide text.
+* Provide a high-level summary of the task.
 * Keep the description short, no more than a few paragraphs.
   * If it cannot be condensed, make a guide instead.
-* Give each number an [ARIA label](https://www.a11y-101.com/development/aria-label) so screen readers can read them aloud as step one, step two, and so on.
 * Link to content that already exists on an agency website.
 Do not duplicate it.
 Prepare users with the information they need before they select the link.

 An example of a numbered list is [Hire a licensed contractor for home improvements](https://www.alpha.ca.gov/hire-licensed-contractor-home-improvements/).